 Together, these very precise measurements of location, force and orbital change translate into an observation of gravity with unprecedented accuracy.
 Flight engineers maneuver the satellites only if they separate by more than 155 miles (250 km), otherwise they are left alone and gravity ‘tugs and pulls’ on them.
 As the satellites circle the Earth, the ranging technology tells scientists exactly where each satellite is relative to the other.
 Supercomputers and scientists compare the positions of the satellites relative to each other and to previous orbits, noting every variation.

-GRACE-FO will be injected into a 304-mile (490-km) altitude, near circular polar orbit like many of the satellites in NASA's Earth Observing System.
+GRACE-FO was injected into a 304-mile (490-km) altitude, near circular polar orbit like many of the satellites in NASA's Earth Observing System.
 In this orbit, the satellite moves around the Earth from pole to pole, taking about 99 minutes to complete an orbit.
 During half of the orbit, the satellites view the daytime side of Earth.
 At the pole, the satellites cross to the nighttime side of Earth.

 As the satellites orbit, the Earth turns underneath.
 By the time the satellite crosses back into daylight, it is over the region neighboring the area seen in its last orbit.
 In a 24-hour period, polar orbiting satellites will view most of the Earth twice: once in daylight and once in darkness.